ballerina-platform/ballerina-distribution/examples/azure-functions-cosmosdb-trigger/azure-functions-cosmosdb-trigger.md

 - Name - `CosmosDBConnection`
 - Value - `AccountEndpoint=https://db-cosmos.documents.azure.com:443/;AccountKey=12345asda;`

-Now, as all the infrastructure required are up and running and configured, start building and deploying the Azure function.
+Now, as all the infrastructure required is up and running and configured, start building and deploying the Azure function.

 ## Write the function